• What is Wellspring?

 broken image

-Miriam’s 14 years in the rabbinate has seen her double the size of her community and make Finchley Reform a flagship synagogue of the Reform Movement.
-Her creativity and innovation has led to pioneering endeavours in education, services and pastoral work as well as hitting the headlines throughout the pandemic with novel ways of engaging her community whilst keeping them safe.
+Miriam’s 18 years in the congregational rabbinate led her to the founding of Wellspring and now works full time on bringing it to life.
+Previously she had doubled the size of Finchley Reform and made it a flagship synagogue of the Reform Movement.
+Her creativity and innovation has led to pioneering endeavours in education, prayer services and pastoral work as well as hitting the headlines throughout the pandemic with novel ways of engaging her community whilst keeping them safe.

 broken image